Pteti/steam-microservice/README.md

 ## examples
-The database is filled with example values.
+Before running the example requests please read the individual Readme files in the microservices The database is filled with example values.
 First start both applications and the you can check some examples for a complete test (order matters).
 You can run these at Postman

 ### List users (GET)